soilwise-he/Project-management/README.md

 ## License
 This repository and its contents are private.

-## Contributing
-Contributions to improve project management or repository structure are welcome.
-Follow guidelines in CONTRIBUTING.md.

 ## Feedback and Support
 For questions or support related to project management or this repository, contact Radu Giurgiu or designated project contacts.